 As far as obtaining your daily calcium intake from milk, it’s not necessarily the better choice.
 A cup of milk contains approximately 300 mg of calcium; however, humans barely absorb the calcium from cow’s milk anyway.

-Healthy foods that contain calcium not only help you maintain healthy and strong bones and teeth but it helps your blood clot and it also supports proper nerve and muscle function.
-So where should you get your calcium if not from milk?
+Healthy foods that contain calcium will not only help you maintain healthy, strong bones and teeth, but will support proper nerve and muscle function.
+So where should you get your calcium — if not from milk?

 For building or maintaining strong bones, collard greens are an amazing dairy alternative.
-In just two cups of collard greens you are obtaining 452.2 mg of calcium, nearly 90% of your daily value intake.
+Just two cups of collard greens contains 452.2 mg of calcium, nearly 90% of your daily value intake.
 You drink milk, but who says you can’t drink your greens?
-Collard greens, spinach, or kale make great options for your daily smoothie.
+Collard greens, spinach, or kale can make great additions to your daily smoothie.

 Sesame seeds are another great source of calcium.
 One quarter of a cup gives you 351 mg of calcium, which trumps a glass of milk.
-You can easily sprinkle a quarter cup into your salad or spreading tahini (sesame seed paste) onto some whole grain toast.
+You can easily sprinkle a quarter cup into your salad or spread tahini (sesame seed paste) onto some whole grain toast.

 This healthy food is a great calcium alternative.

 That’s approximately 45% of your daily value intake of calcium in just one shot.
 Pretty good alternative, isn’t it?
-Organic grass-fed yogurt from cow’s dairy also contains 35.2% of your daily value of phosphorus, which is a mineral also responsible for the formation and regeneration of bones and teeth.
+Organic grass-fed yogurt from cow’s dairy also contains 35.2% of your daily value of phosphorus, which is a mineral responsible for the formation and regeneration of bones and teeth.